 The Domes and Dripstones tour is 2 hours.
 They bus you out to the entrance and you get bused back.
 It's a pretty easy tour.
 There are disclaimers for this tour but it wasn't as bad as they make it seem.
 There are 500+ stairs with 300 of them being the single file descent into the cave.
 But it wasn't super steep, when we did a cave tour in Ireland, those stairs were more tricky!
 Although the stairs are manmade, the rest of the cave isn't.
 They didn't remove any parts of the cave and built the stairs to fit the cave so you do have the squeeze through, duck, and maneuver yourself around the cave on your way down but it's not horrible.

-The photo on the right is the original historic entrance into the cave.
+This photo s the original historic entrance into the cave.
 It's now just a place that you can go see.

 On the way to lunch we drove past this abandoned haunted village.
-I made Devin pull in past the roped off area so I could run around and explore for a few minutes.
-He stayed in the car because he though someone was going to yell at us.
+I pulled in past the roped off area so I could run around and explore for a few minutes.
 I can only imagine what this place was like in it's heyday because it's still in pretty good shape!

 That's it for this mini road trip!
 Until next time!